-- If you have AIDS and your stomach becomes swollen. stop taking the capsules immediately and contact your doctor. - If you suffer from liver disease. - If you have diarrhoea that lasts for more than 48 hours. - If you have been told by your doctor that you have an intolerance to some sugars. - If you have severe diarrhoea as your body loses more fluid, sugars and salts than normal. - If you are taking any other medicines, including: - ritonavir (used to treat HIV). - quinidine (used to treat abnormal heart rhythms or malaria).
+- If you have AIDS and your stomach becomes swollen, stop taking the tablets immediately and contact your doctor. - If you suffer from liver disease. - If you have diarrhoea that lasts for more than 48 hours. - If you have severe diarrhoea as your body loses more fluid, sugars and salts than normal. - If you are taking any other medicines, including: ritonavir (used to treat HIV). - quinidine (used to treat abnormal heart rhythms or malaria).